jackie-ho/car-repository/resources/01-user-interface/views-102-lesson/readme.md

 	* The Button should have the text, "Say hello"
 * When you click the button, the text in the TextView should say "Hello!"

-> Check: Were students able to make the app say hello world!

 ## Conclusion (5 mins)